mrzResearchArena/Open-Computational-Biology/README.md

 # Open-Computational-Biology

-This is my code that other researchers can use it.
+This is my computational biology code that other researchers can use it.